odoo/owl/doc/store.md

 component should own which part of the state.

 Owl's solution to this issue is a centralized store.
-It is a class that owns some state, and let the developer update it in a structured way, with `actions`.
+It is a class that owns some (or all) state, and let the developer update it in a structured way, with `actions`.
 Owl components can then connect to the store, and will be updated if necessary.

 Note: Owl store is inspired by React Redux and VueX.